- What spec do I want?

 When you’ve considered the above, it’s time to get builder quotes.
 Aim for five quotes and disregard the cheapest and most expensive.
 The cheapest firm will eventually raise the price anyway and the most expensive firm probably doesn’t want the job and will subcontract it out after skimming the extra off the top.
 Ideally, you’ll be left with three firms whose services will cost roughly the same, and from there, it’s up to you to obtain references.

 Side infills are an easy and often good-value way to expand your living space and add value to your home.
-Feel free to reach out to us at Extension Architecture to speak to one of our experts and obtain a free quote to get you started.
+Feel free to reach out to us at Extension Architecture to speak to one of our experts and obtain a free quote or use our free house extension cost calculator to get you started.